The Service has 12 top tips for the 12 days of Christmas:

 • Never leave candles unattended.
 Keep candles out of the reach of children, and away from decorations, cards and wrapping paper, fires, lights and heaters.

 • Put your cigarette out, right out.
-Make sure your cigarette is fully extinguished and take care when drunk or tired.
+Make sure your cigarette is fully extinguished and take care when drinking or tired.
 It’s very easy to fall asleep while your cigarette is still burning and set furniture alight.

 • Don’t overload sockets – ensure only one plug per socket.
 Always turn off plugs when they are not in use, except those that are designed to be left on, like freezers.